Translated by Hilary Keyes

 - Shopping centers and sightseeing spots may have their hours shortened or will be temporarily closed during typhoons.

-- Do not go near mountains or bodies of water as there is an incredibly high risk of landslides, high waves, and landslides.
+- Do not go near mountains or bodies of water as there is an incredibly high risk of floods, high waves, and landslides.

 - Roof tiles, signboards, and other materials may be blown away by strong winds--stay indoors.

 - Power outages may occur more frequently during typhoons, so it is a good idea to keep cell phones and smart devices charged when not in use.

 Typhoons are powerful and may have long-reaching effects until they have fully passed.
-Even though you may think "It's fine now", that may not necessarily be true.
+Even though you may think it's safe, that may not necessarily be true.
 It may have moved on from where you are currently, but it is a very good idea to still keep an eye on the weather and the situation around you just in case.